datafuse-extras/test-scripts/README.md

   - values of two columns will be set correlated to value of current iteration

-  - failures during executing the `repalce into` statement will be ignored
+  - failures during executing the `replace into` statement will be ignored

-    Those failures are mainly due to the conflicts of mutations.
+    those failures are mainly due to the conflicts of mutations.

-    The case driver will record the number of failures thought, so that later in the verification phase, the data can be verified more in detail.
+    the case driver will record the number of failures thought, so that later in the verification phase, the data can be verified more in detail.